-Black Cat Bone utilizes bottleneck guitar, harmonica, bass, and drums to deliver their nihilistic version of the american music experience.
+Black Cat Bone utilizes bottleneck guitar, harmonica, bass, and drums to deliver a nihilistic version of the american music experience.

-We make music the old fashioned way, but we ain’t stuck in no damn time-warp!
-We sing songs about God, the Devil, and the misadventures of the lost and lonely souls in between.
+Black Cat Bone/Scott makes music the old fashioned way, but he ain’t stuck in no damn time-warp!
+He sings songs about God, the Devil, and the misadventures of the lost and lonely souls in between.

-Our music is a reflection upon our lifestyle, our work ethic, our values… it’s the type of music you play while drinkin’ on the front porch with your friends and family, having a good time, all of the beer bottles and ashtrays rattling in time to the rhythm; Raw.
+His music is a reflection upon his lifestyle, his work ethic, his values… it’s the type of music you play while drinkin’ on the front porch with your friends and family, having a good time, all of the beer bottles and ashtrays rattling in time to the rhythm; Raw.
 Simple.
 Honest.

-Formed in 2010, Black Cat Bone has played primarily in the Midwest, with a few appearances in the southern states, and even a few shows as far west as San Francisco.
-The band has played in gritty punk bars, a famous historic theatre, a guerilla concert in the world’s largest art competition, at a festival underneath a 40 ton Calder sculpture, at a Frank Lloyd Wright house, inside a Freightliner truck, on top of a brewery’s giant vats of beer, at an anarchist collective, and even inside a bohemian gypsy wagon!
+Formed in 2009, Black Cat Bone has played primarily in Michigan.
+Over the years Black Cat Bone has played shows in gritty punk bars, a famous historic theatre, a guerilla concert in the world’s largest art competition, at a festival underneath a 40 ton Calder sculpture, at a Frank Lloyd Wright house, inside a Freightliner truck, on top of a brewery’s giant vats of beer, at an anarchist collective, and even inside a bohemian gypsy wagon!

-Some of the more noteworthy bands Black Cat Bone has played with include Left Lane Cruiser, Bloodshot Bill, Lou Shields, Johnny Lowebow, Hymn For Her, Freight Train Rabbit Killer, Mikey Classic (Goddamn Gallows) and Justin Howl.
+Some of the more noteworthy bands Black Cat Bone has played with include Left Lane Cruiser, The Urban Pioneers, Bloodshot Bill, Lou Shields, Johnny Lowebow, Hymn For Her, Freight Train Rabbit Killer, Mikey Classic (Goddamn Gallows) and Justin Howl.